elastic/elasticsearch-labs/example-apps/workplace-search/README.md

   1. Go to the [Create deployment](https://cloud.elastic.co/deployments/create) page
   2. Select **Create deployment** and follow the instructions

-### Adjusting the index and chat_history index
+### Change the Elasticsearch index and chat_history index

-By default, the app will be `workplace_search` and the chat history index will be `chat_history`.
+By default, the app will use the `workplace-app-docs` index and the chat history index will be `workplace-app-docs-chat-history`.
 If you want to change these, you can set the following environment variables:

 ```sh
 ES_INDEX=workplace-app-docs